 Animal spirits have perked up a bit over the last few months.
 Corporate earnings remain strong, the economy continues to convalesce and market participants believe that the GOP tax plan will lead to more economic growth.
 That has put a limit on bond prices as folks switch over to stocks (remember, bond prices and yields are inversely related.)

 The Fed agrees, believing that the economy can withstand higher borrowing costs.
-Rates for a 30-year fixed mortgage have moved up over the past six months to above 4 percent.
+Rates for a 30-year fixed mortgage have moved up over the past six months to around 4.7 percent.

-Homeowners who locked in a fixed-rate mortgages over the summer are winners because mortgage rates have since ticked up.
+Homeowners who locked in fixed-rate mortgages this time last year are winners because mortgage rates have continued to tick up.

-If the GOP tax bill passes, and investors buy into an American growth narrative, mortgage rates should continue to rise.
+If the economy continues to hum along, and investors buy into an American growth narrative, mortgage rates should continue to rise.
 Nevertheless, rates almost certainly will remain low by historical standards, so people who shop successfully for a mortgage this year can count themselves as winners.
 Remember, the 30-year fixed averaged 6.74 percent six months before the Great Recession began.

 Using your home as a credit card?
-Get ready for your fifth rate increase since December 2015 and the third hike this year.
+Get ready for your seventh rate increase since December 2015 and the second of three likely hikes in 2018.
+(There could be four.)
 Comparison-shop home equity lines so you can get cash to pay for home renovations or other financial needs.